LDFLK/orgchart/docs/information-pane.md

 ## The Legislative Branch

-The legislative branch is responsible for creating, changing, and repealing laws, it is primarily embodied by Parliament [Article 4(a) of the constitution] which is the supreme legislative body [Handbook on Cabinet Affairs 2024- Introduction - The Legislature, Parliament] consisting of 196 MPs (members of parliament) elected from electoral districts and 29 from the National List [Article99A of the constitution]
+The legislative branch is responsible for **creating, changing, and repealing laws**, it is primarily embodied by **Parliament** [Article 4(a) of the constitution] which is the supreme legislative body [Handbook on Cabinet Affairs 2024- Introduction - The Legislature, Parliament] consisting of 196 MPs (members of parliament) elected from electoral districts and 29 from the National List [Article99A of the constitution]

 ### Relationship to the Executive

 The Executive is accountable to the Legislative in several ways:

-- The President is responsible to Parliament for the exercise and discharge of his powers and functions.
+- The **President** is responsible to **Parliament** for the exercise and discharge of his powers and functions.
 [Article 42 of the constitution]
-- The Cabinet of Ministers is collectively responsible and answerable to Parliament [Article 42(2) of the constitution]
+- The **Cabinet of Ministers** is collectively responsible and answerable to **Parliament** [Article 42(2) of the constitution]
-- The President has the power to make the Statement of Government Policy in Parliament at the commencement of each session [Article 33(a) of the constitution]
+- The **President** has the power to make the **Statement of Government Policy** in Parliament at the commencement of each session [Article 33(a) of the constitution]
-- The President may summon, prorogue, and dissolve Parliament, though this power is subject to a number of constitutional conditions [Article 70(1) of the constitution]
+- The **President** may summon, prorogue, and dissolve **Parliament**, though this power is subject to a number of constitutional conditions [Article 70(1) of the constitution]

 ## The Judiciary Branch

-The judiciary branch in Sri Lanka is responsible for administering justice by interpreting and applying the law in its decisions.
+The judiciary branch in Sri Lanka is responsible for **administering justice** by interpreting and applying the law in its decisions.

 It is designed to function with independence from both the Executive (the Government of the day) and the Legislature (Parliament) to ensure the fair and impartial administration of justice.
 [Handbook on Cabinet Affairs 2024- Introduction - The Judiciary]

-The judicial power of the People is exercised by Parliament through courts, tribunals, and institutions [Article 4(c) of the constitution]
+The judicial power of the People is exercised by **Parliament** through courts, tribunals, and institutions [Article 4(c) of the constitution]

 Justice is administered through the following institutions [Article 105(1) of the constitution]: